 Trimming All Day & Night

 When trimming, you are paid by your final output, not the hours worked.
-Current rates are $200/lb, although apparently it used to be $250 several years ago, before the economy slowed and back when the area wasn’t quite so flooded with perspective workers.
-On average it takes about eight hours to trim a full pound, although experienced trimmers can sometimes trim as much as 3lbs in 16 hours.
-Of course it also depends on the type of product, whether dense fat clumps or small stringy tufts, but regardless you can see how it becomes easy to make a couple grand a week.
+Current rates are $200/lb.
+Apparently it used to be $250 several years ago, back before the economy slowed when the area wasn’t quite so flooded with perspective workers.
+On average it takes about eight hours to trim a full pound, although experienced trimmers can trim as much as 3lbs in 16 hours.
+Of course it also depends on the type of bud, whether dense fat clumps or small stringy tufts.
+Regardless, you can see how it becomes easy to make a couple grand a week.

 Each operation is different.
 Some will have lean-to cabins or guest quarters built that contain tables, scissors, overhead lighting, and a fan.
 There you will be forced to bring your own tent and camp outside.
 Others will use a trailer or two as trimming quarters but leave one area as a designated sleeping quarters.
 If you are lucky your operation will have a nice flat screen and plenty of movies laying around.
 Almost all have an abundance of booze, but it may not be free.
 Edibles are common and usually free.
-And of course you can smoke as much as you want…although you will be wasting time that could be spend working, so if you do so balance things wisely.
+And of course you can smoke as much as you want…although you’ll be wasting time that could be spend working.
+So if you do smoke while working (like me) be sure to balance things wisely.

-Because the work is slow, tedious, and repetitive, most people tire of it after only a few days.
-Others may last a week or even two, but regardless everyone eventually needs a break for at least a couple days.
+Trimming weed in the California marijuana fields is slow, tedious, and repetitive.
+It’s not fun, and even less so when you even add in the isolation factor.
+Most people, especially new trimmers, tire of it after only a few days.
+Others may last a week or even two, but soon everyone eventually needs a break for at least a couple days.
 At this point all of your turkey bags are weighed and you get handed a fat stack of cash.

 By December the outdoor season is coming to an end and the excess work quickly dries up.
-Many workers have already gotten tired of trimming and hit the road again.
+Many if not most workers have already gotten tired of trimming and hit the road again.

-And as for all of the out-of-towners that had come to the Emerald Triangle for work, well most of them were already nomads to begin with.
-Now they have a freshly filled backpack of money with which to continue on their journeys…until the next season comes around, that is.
+And as for all of the out-of-towners that had come to the Emerald Triangle for work, most of them were already nomads to begin with.
+Now they have a freshly filled backpack of money with which to continue on their journeys.
+At least until the next season comes around, that is.

-OR YOU RISK HAVING YOUR USA VISA REJECTED.
+DO NOT PUBLICLY POST YOUR EMAIL ADDRESS IN THE COMMENT OR RISK HAVING YOUR USA VISA REJECTED.